MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallDynamicKeywordAddress.md

 The first command creates a GUID and assigns it to `$GUID`.

 The second command creates the dynamic address with the specified keyword.
-The curly braces are required for the ID.
+The braces are required for the ID.

 ### Example 2: Create dynamic keyword address
 ```powershell